DDataRep27/Simple-Linear-Regression---Delivery-Time-Prediction/README.md

 # Simple-Linear-Regression---Delivery-Time-Prediction

-Build a model for Predicting the delivery time using sorting time
+## Build a simple linear regression model by performing EDA and do necessary transformations and select the best model using Python.